-Investments in repurchase agreements for the purpose of this policy (as defined by sections 53601(I) of the California Government Code) means a purchase of securities by the Treasurer pursuant to an agreement by which the seller will repurchase the securities on or before a specified date and for a specified amount and will deliver the underlying securities to the Treasurer by book entry, physical delivery, or by third party custodial agreement.
-The term of repurchase agreements shall be for 90 days or less.
-The term "securities" for purposes of repurchase agreements shall mean securities authorized by California Government Code Section 53601.
+Investments in repurchase agreements for the purpose of this policy (as defined by section 53601 and 53601.7(e)(8) of the California Government Code) means a purchase of securities by the Treasurer pursuant to an agreement by which the seller will repurchase the securities on or before a specified date and for a specified amount and will deliver the underlying securities to the Treasurer by book entry, physical delivery, or by third party custodial agreement.
+The final maturity of repurchase agreements shall not exceed one year.
+The term "securities," for the purpose of repurchase agreements, shall mean securities of the same issuer, description, issue date, and maturity.

-At a minimum, the collateral for repurchase agreements must be valued at 102% (market value of principal and accrued interest) of the cost, and shall be adjusted no less frequently than weekly.
+To participate in repurchase agreements, a Public Securities Association (PSA) must be completed and signed by all parties involved.
+The Treasurer will maintain a signed copy of the Agreement.
+At a minimum, the collateral for repurchase agreements must be valued at 102% (market value of principal and accrued interest), and shall be adjusted no less frequently than weekly.
 For compliance purposes, the investment restrictions from Section V.4. herein consider U. S. Treasury and/or agency collateral exempt from issuer limits.
 Repurchase agreements collateralized by all other authorized securities will be subject to the 5% maximum using the seller (broker/dealer) as the issuer.